bojkovladislav/tick-track/README.md

 ## Technologies

-The React Todo App leverages this stack of technologies to deliver a seamless user experience:
+The Tick Track leverages this stack of technologies to deliver a seamless user experience:

 ### React.js